Shayba ibn Rabi'a

-In a three against three match before the actual battle began, he was killed by Ubaydah ibn al-Harith.
+In a three against three match before the actual battle began, he was killed by Ubayda ibn al-Harith.
 Shayba married twice.
-First, he married with Fa'ra bint Harb ibn Umayya, Abū Ṣufyān ibn Ḥarb's sister.
-By her, he had children named Asim, Zaynab, and Ubayd-Allah.
+First, he married with Fa'ra bint Harb ibn Umayya, Abu Sufyan ibn Harb's sister.
+By her, he had children named Asim, Zaynab, and Ubaydallah.
 Second, he married with Umm Sharak (Safiyya) bint Waqdan from Banu Amir ibn Luayy.
 By her, he had children named Ramla, Fatima, and Aisha, who all would eventually become Muslim.
 Shayba remained pagan until his death at Badr.